sape-ru/enterprise-exception/docs/hde/en/contents.md

 The _experienced_ section describes additional functionality you can configure or add.
 Some unordinary cases are discussed in that section as well.

+A note for both the library and this guide: "FE" stands for "Front End" (or "frontend").

 Contents:
 - [Basic usage (or the _dummies_ section)](dummies/about.md)
     - [GlobalException](dummies/global-exception.md)